 Banking With SoFi

 Looking for a new way to manage your banking?
 Check out SoFi Checking and Savings for a seamless online experience.
 With SoFi Checking and Savings it’s possible to get paid up to two days early – making it easier to avoid holiday delays.
+Plus, you’ll earn a competitive APY when you sign up for direct deposit.

 When were bank holidays declared?